fagan2888/ose-course/README.md

-# ose-course
+# OSE course

 We teach basic software engineering, numerical methods, and computational engineering skills.
 This allows you to to leverage tools from computational science and increase the transparency and extensibility of our implementations.
 In doing so, you expand the set of possible economic questions that you can address and improve the quality of your answers.

-Throughout the course we will make heavy use of [Python](https://www.python.org) and its [SciPy ecosystem](https://www.scipy.org) and [Jupyter Notebooks](https://jupyter.org) throughout the course and so we provide some useful resources below.
-Basic knowledge of the toolchain is a prerequisite.
+Throughout the course we will make heavy use of [Python](https://www.python.org) and its [SciPy ecosystem](https://www.scipy.org) and [Jupyter Notebooks](https://jupyter.org).
+A basic knowledge of the tool chain is a prerequisite.
 There exist numerous introductory resources and we provide a curated list [here](https://github.com/HumanCapitalAnalysis/general-resources).

 We will use [Zulip](https://zulipchat.com/) for all communications.
 This includes administrative issues, but also resources to follow up.
 Please be sure to join us [here](https://ose.zulipchat.com/join/dw3ysawvg0dg3c92uwkf68c6).